-A. A drive-through establishment shall be an accessory use where the drive-through portion of the facility (including stacking lanes, speaker and/or order area, pick up windows, and exit lanes)

-is not immediately adjacent to the drive-through portion of another facility, or immediately adjacent to a residential district or an existing residence, unless approved through a planned unit development.
+A. A drive-through establishment shall be an accessory use where the drive-through portion of the facility (including stacking lanes, speaker and/or order area, pick up windows, and exit lanes) is not immediately adjacent to the drive-through portion of another facility, or immediately adjacent to a residential district or an existing residence, unless approved through a planned unit development.
 All drive-through establishments shall require a conditional use permit unless previously approved through a development agreement.

 - B. All establishments providing drive-through service shall identify the stacking lane, menu and speaker location (if applicable), and window location on applicable permit applications. - C. A site plan shall be submitted that demonstrates safe pedestrian and vehicular access and circulation on the site and between adjacent properties.
 At a minimum the plan shall demonstrate compliance with the following standards: - 1.
 Stacking lanes shall have sufficient capacity to prevent obstruction of the public right of way by patrons at any time; - 2.
 The stacking lane shall be a separate lane from the circulation lanes needed for access and parking; - 3.
-The stacking lane shall not be located within ten feet (10') of any residential district or existing residence; - 4.
-Any stacking lane greater than one hundred feet (100') in length shall provide for an escape lane: - 5.
-A letter from the transportation authority indicating the site plan is in compliance with the authority's standards and policies shall be required, if applicable. - D. The applicant shall provide a six-foot (6') sight or noise obscuring fence or wall, and/or additional landscaping where a drive-thru establishments stacking lane, speaker or window location adjoins may negatively impact a residential use or district or an existing residence. - E. Menu boards are considered as signs. - F. Approval from the Fire District is required for the location and access of the drive-thru facility. - G. When immediately adjacent to any residential use or district, any portion of a drive-thru restaurant use, including speakers, vehicle stacking and windows, excluding parking, shall be located a minimum of one hundred feet (100'), from any abutting residential use or district.
-Council may approve a waiver to this when the use is part of a Planned Unit Development.
-This shall not apply to a financial institution. - H. All site lighting shall be designed in a manner that eliminates fugitive lighting from illuminating any portion of an adjacent residential use.
+The stacking lane shall not be located within ten feet (10') of any residential district or existing residence: - 4.
+Any stacking lane greater than one hundred feet (100') in length shall provide for an escape lane; - 5.
+A letter from the transportation authority indicating the site plan is in compliance with the authority's standards and policies shall be required, if applicable. - D. The applicant shall provide a six-foot (6') high sight or noise obscuring fence or wall, and/or additional landscaping where a drive-thru establishments stacking lane, speaker or window location adjoins is intended, in order to mitigate any negative impact on an adjacent a residential use or district or an existing residence.
+The administrator may require additional noise mitigation after the drive-thru is in operation, should excessive noise be observed.